Bahmni/bahmni-module-fhir2-addl-extension/docs/ValueSetExpandOperation.md

 ### Common Issues

 1. **Empty Expansion Results**

    - Verify the concept has setMembers configured
    - Check if the concept exists and is not retired
    - Ensure proper authentication and permissions

-2. **Hierarchical Structure Not Showing**
-   - Confirm `includeHierarchy=true` parameter is set
+2. **Missing Child Concepts in Hierarchy**

    - Verify parent concepts have child concepts as setMembers (not ConceptAnswers)
    - Check for circular references that might be preventing expansion

 3. **Performance Issues**

-   - Reduce `count` parameter for large expansions
-   - Use filtering to narrow down results
+   - Large concept hierarchies may consume significant memory
-   - Consider flat expansion for better performance
+   - Consider client-side filtering if needed

 4. **Authentication Errors**
    - Verify OpenMRS credentials are correct